 Babesiosis can be diagnosed using blood tests.
 The disease can be successfully treated with the appropriate medical care.

-Babesiosis is the third most commonly reported tickborne disease in Vermont.
-Between 2005 and 2015 an average of three cases per year were reported to the Health Department.
+Babesiosis is the third most common tickborne disease in Vermont.
+During 2005 through 2018, an average of 8 cases were reported to the Health Department per year, and yearly case counts have increased over time.